2018-2019 Sandplay Training Series

-APT Provider #13-343 Four courses are approved by the American Play Therapy Assoc. for six hours CE credits through Sandplay Therapists of America.
+APT Provider #13-343 The Fundamentals II and III classes are pending approval by the American Play Therapy Assoc. for six hours CE credits through Sandplay Therapists of America.

-Cancellations: Must be received 14 days prior to the first class to be eligible for a refund.
+Cancellations: Refund requests must be received seven days prior to the first class to be eligible.
 A $50 processing fee is deducted from the refund.
 No credits for missed class.